Aditya10102003/CyberSec-Portfolio/README.md

 # Aditya Yadav – Cybersecurity Portfolio

-Welcome — this repository contains practical cybersecurity labs, VAPT writeups, and certifications demonstrating hands-on skills in ethical hacking, web application security, and reconnaissance.
+Welcome — this repository contains practical cybersecurity labs, VAPT writeups, and certifications demonstrating hands-on skills in ethical hacking, web application security, and reconnaissance and all the hands on projects completed by me

 ## Labs & Reports
-- **Labs/Reconnaissance** — OSINT & passive footprinting writeups (Whois, crt.sh, Wayback).

 ## How to read
 Each lab contains: